KarenEnfield/metriks/bpf/Readme.md

         Make sure kafka-continer:9092 is found
         # wget -O- kafka-container:9092

-## Option 2: Console mode, no Kafka
+## Option 2: Console mode install, no Kafka prerequisite

     - Prerequisites (none)

-        SKIP Kafka and Zookeeper install steps
+        You may SKIP Kafka and Zookeeper install steps

     - Build the event-handling-only data processor Docker image (no data will be sent to Kafka)

         % docker build -t producer-image-mtk -f DockerfileEH .

     - Install and run the Metriks Data Processor.

         Same Install and run steps as above

+## Option 3: Console mode/ No Kafka as Environment setting

+    Install with Kafka as above
+    Environment variable "CONSOLE_NO_KAFKA" if defined, overrides system configuration settings If not explicitly set to True, it defaults to False